 Virginia Tech® home

-Remote and telework suitability guidelines
+Remote and telework guidelines

 While the main focus of employees is to support the in-person learning of students, Virginia Tech does support the use of appropriate flexible and alternative work options for employees.
 Remote work and telework are terms used for describing university work occurring at a location other than the central workplace.
 Remote work and telework have many benefits for the employee and Virginia Tech.